ebajcar/web10049-worksheets/worksheets/worksheet_07/instructions_ws07.md

 # Worksheet 7
 #### SYST10049 Web Development

-## Work through the material in Week 7
+## Work through the material in Week 8

-:construction:
+Test, observe, document, try to recreate yourself; dig deeper and research properties and values used...
+   * [example06_045.html](example06_045.html) - explore positionin, centering a page

+4. Practice!

 ## Complete the following excercises

-:construction: